marina601/scooter-circle/README.md

 -	A logged-in user will benefit from the full functionality of the site.
 -	The navigation links will contain (Home, Products, Profile, Logout)
--	Logged in user can view the full range of products available on the site
+-	Logged in users can view the full range of products available on the site
 -	Logged in users can add a review once full product details are viewed, where an empty text field will be provided for them to add their review.
 -	Logged-in users can view other users reviews for the selected product
 -	Logged in users can Edit or Delete their review